Finding light, in the darkest of times

 I felt deeply and utterly alone, and it hurt.
 I felt this great, pressing weight in my chest, like someone was stomping on my heart, mocking my pain.
 I had felt pain like this in the past, the sharpness that takes your breath away, but this was somehow different.
 This was more than just another time you rolled with the punches life gave you, which I had learned well.
 But I couldn’t roll with this punch.

 It hurt so bad.
 And then it hurt some more.
-And it just would’t stop hurting.
+And it just wouldn’t stop hurting.

 This felt like life was kicking me when I was down, stomping on my face while I writhed on the ground, it felt filled with fury and rage, like it couldn’t get enough, like life was bent on breaking me.
 It felt deliberate.